apollographql/apollo-server/docs/source/deployment/azure-functions.md

 ---
 This is the Azure Functions integration for the Apollo community GraphQL Server.
 [Read Docs](https://www.npmjs.com/package/apollo-server-azure-functions)

+FIXME AS3: Walk through and test this whole file.
+Ensure README.md reflects changes here (or remove the duplication).

 All examples below was created using Linux environments, if you are working with Windows-based platforms some commands couldn’t work fine.

 ## Prerequisites